iamguid/ngx-mf/README.md

 # ngx-mf
-`ngx-mf` is zero dependency set of TypeScript types for recursive infer angular `FormGroup`, `FormArray` or `FormControl` type from model type.
+`ngx-mf` is a small zero dependency set of TypeScript types for recursive infer angular `FormGroup`, `FormArray` or `FormControl` type from model type.